ColinFay/rpinterest/README.md

 The version 0.1.0 works with seven functions.
 Which are :

-* `BoardPinsByID` Get informations about all the pins on a pinterest board using the board ID.
+* `BoardPinsByID` Get information about all the pins on a pinterest board using the board ID.

-* `BoardPinsByName` Get informations about all the pins on a pinterest board using the board name.
+* `BoardPinsByName` Get information about all the pins on a pinterest board using the board name.

-* `BoardSpecByID` Get informations about a pinterest board using its ID.
+* `BoardSpecByID` Get information about a pinterest board using the board ID.

-* `BoardSpecByName` Get informations about a pinterest board using its name.
+* `BoardSpecByName` Get information about a pinterest board using the board name.

-* `PinSpecByID` Get informations about a pinterest pin using its ID.
+* `PinSpecByID` Get information about a pinterest pin using the pin ID.

-* `UserSpecByID` Get informations about a pinterest user using its ID.
+* `UserSpecByID` Get information about a pinterest user using the user ID.

-* `UserSpecNyName` Get informations about a pinterest user using its name.
+* `UserSpecNyName` Get information about a pinterest user using the user name.

 ###Contact